-Anyone can go on a trip, or plan the right stops to avoid tourist traps and find great food, but the best travellers make the most of their tech.
+Anyone can go on a trip, or plan the right stops to avoid tourist traps and find great food, but the best frequent fliers can do even better with the right travel tech tips.
 On a recent trip to Tucson, I managed to use a simple list-making app to become a better packer, and I'm already using a new app to plan my upcoming trip to London.

 But I'm just one man, so I've also enlisted the help of Tom's Guide senior writer and resident travel expert Caitlin McGarry, who brought me up to snuff on some major tips.
 So, travellers, here are our top nine tricks for how to be a better techy traveller.